 Isolation and Culture of Fusarium equiseti:

 To isolate fungal pathogen, the infected tissue was carefully excised into small segments (5mm).
 These segments underwent a surface sterilization process, which involved a brief immersion in 70% alcohol, followed by treatment with 1% sodium hypochlorite for one minute, and two subsequent rinses with sterile distilled water.
 The sterilized tissue pieces were then dried on a sterile paper towel within a fume hood.
 Once dry, the segments were placed on potato dextrose agar medium, which was supplemented with a small amount of cefotaxime to inhibit bacterial growth.
 The Petri dishes were incubated at 28 ± 1 °C in darkness for 2-3 days, during which time fungal growth emerged from the tissue.
 These fungal growths were then carefully separated and transferred to fresh plates.
-To ensure pure cultures, the single-spore subculture technique was employed for further isolation and identification of the Fusarium species causing wilt in chilli and tomato plants.
+To ensure pure cultures, the single-spore subculture technique (add referance) was employed for further isolation and identification of the Fusarium species causing wilt in chilli and tomato plants.

 Culture was collected from tuberose plants showing symptoms of blossom blight caused by Fusarium equiseti from the Dharmapuri district.
 From infected tuberose samples, the pathogen was isolated and identified as Fusarium equiseti based on morphology and molecular characterisation further verified with NCBI (accession number - PP663913).
-The pure cultures of Fusarium equiseti is maintained on Potato Dextrose Agar (PDA) slant for experimental use to identify whether Fusarium equiseti is able to infect multiple host range (chilli and tomato).
+The pure cultures of Fusarium equiseti was maintained on Potato Dextrose Agar (PDA) slant for experimental use to identify whether Fusarium equiseti is able to infect multiple host range (chilli and tomato).

 Inoculation Procedures:

 Spores of Fusarium equiseti were collected and suspended (1.5 x 106 spores/mL) for inoculation.
-The experiment utilized healthy chilli and tomato seedlings purchased from a nursery, employing both the sand-maize media (Kala et al., 2016; Hami et al., 2021) and the root-dipping method (Rowe, 1980; Darmadi et al., 2019; Ma et al., 2022).
+The experiment utilized healthy chilli and tomato seedlings (approx. age of seedlings should be mentioned) purchased from a nursery, employing both the sand-maize media (Kala et al., 2016; Hami et al., 2021) and the root-dipping method (Rowe, 1980; Darmadi et al., 2019; Ma et al., 2022).
 For the sand-maize media method, a mixture of 90g riverbed sand, 10g maize meal, and 20ml distilled water was prepared in a 250ml conical flask.
 This double-sterilized medium was then inoculated with a fungal spore suspension and incubated at 27±1°C for 15 days.
 The fully colonized inoculum was subsequently mixed with sterilized soil at a 1:10 ratio and used to fill pots.
 The root-dipping method involved inoculating 14-day-old seedlings with a fungal suspension.
 The roots were first injured, and then immersed in the spore suspension for either 1 or 12 hours.
 Control seedlings underwent root injury with a sterile needle followed by immersion in sterile water.

 Pathogenicity Assessment: